 "Incentives are the hardest thing to do," Micali said.

 In 30 years as a cryptographer, he had spent the last 10 working on just that issue.

 As he explained, when you put incentives out there, people learn how to use those incentives for making money in ways that are nearly impossible to predict.
 He pointed to bitcoin as a prime example, saying its creator probably never imagined bitcoin's incentive structure would lead to industrial-scale mining pools.

-Micali also argued that users do not need to be rewarded for trivial computations.
-And that while bitcoin miners are compensated for their work, validators, who in contrast do not have to invest in expensive equipment and electricity, are not rewarded.
+Micali also argued those using a system do not necessarily need to be rewarded for trivial computations.
+And that, while bitcoin miners are compensated for their work, validators, who in contrast do not have to invest in expensive equipment and electricity, are not rewarded.

 "We must use incentives as a last resort.
 I believe I can [make Algorand work without incentives], but I have no formal proof that I can, because these formal proofs are much harder than the proofs of Algorand."